antonlydell/Pandemy/README.rst

       db.save_df(df=df, table='Item', conn=conn)

-The database is managed through the DatabaseManager_ class which in this case is the SQLiteDb_ instance.
+The database is managed through the DatabaseManager_ class (in this case the SQLiteDb_ instance).
 Each SQL dialect is a subclass of ``DatabaseManager``.
-The creation of the ``DatabaseManager`` instance creates the database engine_ which is used to create a connection to the database.
+The initialization of the ``DatabaseManager`` creates the database engine_, which is used to create a connection to the database.
 The begin_ method of the engine returns a context manager with an open database transaction, which commits the statements if no errors occur or performs a rollback on error.
 The connection is automatically returned to the engine's connection pool when the context manager exits.
 If the database file does not exist it will be created.